Resident234/php.net/pages/www.php.net_function.gzopen.php.md

     // write the CRC32 value
     // hash_final is a string, not an integer
     $crc = hash_final($hctx, TRUE);
-    // need to reverse the hash_final string so it&apos;s little endian fwrite($fout, $crc[3].$crc[2].$crc[1].$crc[0], 4);
+    // need to reverse the hash_final string so it's little endian fwrite($fout, $crc[3].$crc[2].$crc[1].$crc[0], 4);
     // write the original uncompressed file size fwrite($fout, pack("V", $fsize), 4);